comses/2023-cssi-poster/README.md

 </details>

+## Cookiecutter templates, educational materials, and scaffolding for FAIR+OSG computational models

 Co-PIs Sean Bergin and Allen Lee attended the recent [OSG User School 2023](https://osg-htc.org/user-school-2023/) and are developing educational materials tailored to our research community as well as computational and build scaffolding to help researchers adopt FAIR practices for research software as well as tools like the OSG.
+This includes [cookiecutter](https://github.com/topics/cookiecutter-template) templates to help spin up new projects or update existing project's boilerplate with [cruft](https://cruft.github.io/cruft/), and the development of GitHub apps and actions that can suggest codebase augmentations for FAIR compliance, containerization, OSG integration, etc. via GitHub pull requests.

 A cookiecutter template for the [NetLogo simulation modeling platform](https://ccl.northwestern.edu/netlogo/) is currently being piloted at https://github.com/comses-education/cookiecutter-netlogo-osg to make running NetLogo headless BehaviorSpace sensitivity analyses easier on the OSG.
 Future cookiecutter templates are planned for other popular modeling platforms and languages like [Julia](https://juliadynamics.github.io/Agents.jl/stable/) and [Python](https://github.com/projectmesa/mesa).